mafintosh/noise-network/README.md

 #### `const client = noise.connect(serverPublicKey, [keyPair])`

 Connect to a server.
-Does UDP hole punching if nessesary.
+Does UDP hole punching if necessary.
+`serverPublicKey` must be of type Buffer or hex.

 ## License